 Larry smiled.
-His smile began uncertainly, but then, shrugging one shoulder, he said, “Nice when folks visit folks.
+The smile began uncertainly, but shrugging one shoulder, he said: “Nice when folks visit folks.
 You come a long way, Mr. Carpenter.
 Do you need a taxicab?”

 “I would consider it helpful, if you would point me to a taxi.
 Larry…”

-He held Larry in suspense, while Larry, with a bag of Stanley’s tucked under each arm, one trailing hand gripping the trolley, waited.
+He held Larry in suspense, while with a bag of Stanley’s tucked under each arm and a hand gripping the trolley, Larry waited.
 The smile faded, and Larry shifted on his feet.

 Stanley needed methodical proceedings to keep his nerves quiet.
 He needed to unfasten his topcoat, one cautious button at a time―or the buttons would twist askew against gloved fingers, and he would struggle, in public, over a simple task.
 He knew this.
 He had seen in minor things, as though a guardian angel with a dubious agenda lifted him out of himself, those evidences of slipping that others saw.
 But they did not see yet that his interior landscape had done more…

 At length, he produced his pocketbook.
 The first item was the photograph.
-He’d torn Phillip away from this, on the grounds of not knowing him, and because Phillip and Freda, side by side, would not fit.
+He had torn Phillip away from this, on the grounds of not knowing him, and because Phillip and Freda, side by side, would not fit.
 Of course Stanley, to know her, did not know Freda either.
-But one could hardly choose…or rather, one’s American relations were it, for choice; and of those here to whom he might go begging, he had Freda.
+But one hardly could choose…or rather, one’s American relations were it for choice; and of those to whom he might go begging, he had Freda.
 He must pretend that the doorstep of this girl―who was, at any rate, the daughter of the man his sister had married―would be one at which he might legitimately appear.

-Stanley had, had Larry known it, his earthly fortune from which to select his tip.
+Stanley, had Larry known it, had his earthly fortune from which to select his tip.
 He had withdrawn his savings at the Post Office.
 He had converted £2436 to travelers’ cheques, later most of these to American currency.
-Alien economics had knocked Stanley out of kilter; he felt alive to the vertiginous consequence.
+Alien economics had thrown Stanley out of kilter; he felt alive to the vertiginous consequences.
 Touching his money caused agitated visions of sticking paper and dropped notes.
-He removed his right glove and tucked it, like a parlor-maid with her dusting cloth, into his right flap-pocket.
+He removed his right glove and tucked it, like a parlormaid with her dusting cloth, into his right flap-pocket.
 He extracted, slowly, rubbing the bill between his fingers, one dollar.